ying-tang/help-documentation/_commontech/FAQ.md

  * root_gb = Amount of disk space (in gigabytes) to use for the root (/) partition.
  * Nova's `disk_gb` does NOT currently include swap information.
 (That is, optional swap space allocation for the instance.
 The default value is 0.)

-Work is proposed for the OpenStack Newton release that would start including this optional swap space, as per https://specs.openstack.org/openstack/nova-specs/specs/newton/implemented/resource-providers-allocations.html : "When the compute node utilizes local storage for instance disks OR was booted from volume, the value used should be the sum of the root_gb, ephemeral_gb, and swap field values of the flavor.
-The resource_provider_uuid should be the compute node’s UUID.
-Note that for instances that were booted from volume, the root_gb value will be 0."
+Work is proposed for the OpenStack Newton release that would start including this optional swap space, as per this spec  https://specs.openstack.org/openstack/nova-specs/specs/newton/implemented/resource-providers-allocations.html:

+"When the compute node utilizes local storage for instance disks OR was booted from volume, the value used should be the sum of the `root_gb`, `ephemeral_gb`, and `swap` field values of the flavor.
+The `resource_provider_uuid` should be the compute node’s UUID.
+Note that for instances that were booted from volume, the `root_gb` value will be 0."